theHoHsiao/fundamental_Wilson_2025/README.md

-Using `--cores 6` on a MacBook Pro with an M1 Pro processor, the analysis takes around 13 minutes starting from HDF5 files, and TODO minutes starting from raw data.
+Using `--cores 6` on a MacBook Pro with an M1 Pro processor, the analysis takes around 13 minutes starting from HDF5 files, and around 5 hours starting from raw data.

 ## Output